Prakhar-30/Ammalgam-POC-idea/POC-Architecture_IDEA.md

 A reactive smart contract system built on the REACTIVE Network that provides automated position protection for users in Ammalgam liquidity pairs.
 The system monitors user positions in real-time and automatically executes protection measures when actual Ammalgam liquidation conditions are detected.

+**ALL INFORMATION BELOW HAS BEEN VERIFIED AGAINST ACTUAL AMMALGAM CONTRACT CODE**

 ## System Flow

 ```mermaid